evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ---
 title: Citroën ë-C3
 linktitle: "ë-C3"
 description: "Citroën ë-C3 is an all-electric crossover with a WLTP range of up to 320 km (199 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true